 English testing is not compulsory.
 Students have two options depending on whether they want to enter directly into host school mainstream classes or undertake intensive English language studies.

-Many international students choose a Victorian government school intensive English language course for 20–21 weeks (10 weeks subject to assessment) before starting school.
-The intensive English language course provides students with the English language skills to study in mainstream classes.
+Many international students choose a Victorian government school intensive English language program for 20–21 weeks (10 weeks subject to assessment) before starting school.
+The intensive English language program provides students with the English language skills to study in mainstream classes.

 Many Victorian government schools have an onsite English Language Centre.
 Please refer to the

 Right School Right Place guide for more information.
 In addition, there are six dedicated Victorian government English language schools located across Melbourne.

 Option 2 – For direct entry into host school mainstream classes